 - There is a lot to see and do inside the park, so plan ahead.

-- Some attractions that charge admission have certain days and times that are free.
+- While entrance to Golden Gate Park is free, some of the attractions do charge admission.
+Some of these attractions will have certain days and times that are free.

 - Flywheel Coffee Roasters, located on the eastern end of the park, is one of the best coffee shops in San Francisco.